 Philips uses these critical success factors to link short-term goals with long-term goals, offering their employees an in-depth understanding of how each individual’s actions contribute to the company’s overall success and how every employee can help with achieving the set organizational goals.

 In addition to these factors and indicators, the company also uses a four-level card review system in its BSC framework: the strategy review, operations review, business unit review, and individual employee review, lined up from top to bottom.

 The lower level cards must be in line with the top leveled ones, ensuring that all the members of staff understand how to achieve the more complex organizational goals by first completing less complex goals.

 The company’s leaders believe that by implementing the Balanced Scorecard, their workers get a proper grasp of the factors that make the business grow.

-Furthermore, another great strength of the BSC is that it creates a more streamlined communication system between each employee, enabling them to share with their peers any success practices, tried-and-tested product fixes, information on current projects or more personal details, such as individual strengths and weaknesses.
+Furthermore, another great strength of the BSC is that it creates a more streamlined communication system between each employee, enabling them to share with their peers any success practices, tried-and-tested product fixes, information on current projects, or more personal details, such as individual strengths and weaknesses.

-Consequently, by maintaining a clear communication channel, the chances of making the same mistake twice is quite low, allowing both the employees and company to save and allocate time and money for more pressing issues.
+Consequently, by maintaining a clear communication channel, the chances of making the same mistake twice are quite low, allowing both the employees and company to save and allocate time and money for more pressing issues.

 It’s no surprise that Philips was and is still seen as one of the best companies to work for, as they have achieved quite the success story by individualizing the implementation of their BSC.
 In creating smaller goals to achieve a bigger target, their employees now know how their job affects the fate of the corporation.